LeonardoZanotti/app-to-play-store/README.md

 ![](img/Google-Play-Store-Android.png)

-# Build and publish an Ionic app in Play Store
+# Build and publish an Ngx-Rocket Ionic app in Play Store
 How to build an Android app in Android Studio and publish it in the Google Play Store.

 ## APK file